YOGA TEACHERS

 Nikki Leaf

-Nikki has been teaching yoga since 1987 and was co-director of the Fremantle Yoga Centre for 20 years.
+Nikki has been teaching yoga since 1987 and was co-founder & director of the Fremantle Yoga Centre for 20 years, prior to the opening of her Yogaveda studio.

-Her studies in ayurveda have greatly enriched her yoga knowledge, and she has integrated this into her practice and teaching.
+Her studies in Ayurveda have greatly enriched her yoga knowledge which she has integrated into her practice and teaching, taking into account the Ayurvedic body type (Prakruti) and any imbalances (Vikruti).

 Jen Goldberg